-In September 2013, the M/V Plancius will visit Scoresby Sund (East Greenland), the longest fjord in the world, where conditions will be optimal to experience this breathtaking phenomenon during the nights.
+Scoresby Sund (East Greenland) is the longest fjord in the world, where conditions will be optimal to experience the breathtaking phenomenon of the Aurora Borealis (Northern Lights).

 Transfer by bus from Reykjavik hotels in the morning to the ship in Akureyri, where we arrive in the afternoon after six hours drive through North Iceland.
 In the early evening we leave Iceland and sail north towards the Denmark Strait.

 We go ashore at Cape Hofmann Halvø, a reliable spot for viewing Musk Oxen.
 We may also spot Rock Ptarmigan and at sea Great Northern Diver.
-The landscape here is particularly beautiful, especially during autumn when the Dwarf Willow and Dwarf Birch change colour.
-Arctic Blueberry and Crowberry add their own colourful touch - the berries are tasty too!
-In the evening we sail through the fjord towards Scoresby Land enjoying the contrast between the warm autumnal colours of the vegetation on shore, backed by huge dark mountains, and the cold blue of the icebergs.
+The landscape here is particularly beautiful, especially during autumn when the Dwarf Willow and Dwarf Birch change color.
+Arctic Blueberry and Crowberry add their own colorful touch - the berries are tasty too!
+In the evening we sail through the fjord towards Scoresby Land enjoying the contrast between the warm autumnal colors of the vegetation on shore, backed by huge dark mountains, and the cold blue of the icebergs.

 Arrive at Akureyri, and transfer by chartered bus to hotels in Reykjavik